RayBB/openlibrary-docs/Deployment-Scratchpad.md

 time rsync -a --no-owner --group --verbose oldev_latest.tar.gz "ol-covers0:/opt/olimages/"
 ```

-6. [...]
-Do old style deploy using mek's code so that it doesn't try to rsync to ol-web{1,2} ol-covers0 ol-home0 \*4
+6. [x] Do old style deploy using mek's code so that it doesn't try to rsync to ol-web{1,2} ol-covers0 ol-home0 \*4
     - Put mek's fabfile.py changes into `fab_file_changes.diff`